42Yerevan-vaghazar/philosophers/README.md

-# philosophers
-42 Yerevan
-In this project, you will learn the basics of threading a process.
+In this project, you studied the basics of threading a process, creating threads and discovering mutexes.
-You will see how to create threads and you will discover mutexes.

 introduction to threads and mutexes -> https://www.codequoi.com/en/threads-mutexes-and-concurrent-programming-in-c/